AFP-Medialab/verification-plugin/README.md

 # Fake news debunker by InVID, WeVerify and vera.ai

-This plugin has been designed as a verification “Swiss army knife” helping journalists to save time and be more efficient in their fact-checking and debunking tasks on social networks especially when verifying videos and images.
+This plugin is a verification “Swiss army knife” helping journalists to save time and be more efficient in their fact-checking and debunking tasks on social networks especially when verifying videos and images.

 The provided tools allow you to quickly get contextual information on Facebook and YouTube videos, perform a reverse